The Forms Needed if You Got Marketplace Tax Credits Under the Affordable Care Act (ObamaCare)

 Line 30-34.
 Multiple payers for one plan.
 If you are allocating different tax credit amounts on the same plan to different people (in instances of marriage or divorce, for example), you report that in this section.

 Part 5: Alternative Calculation for Year of Marriage

 Complete Part 5 to elect the alternative calculation for your pre-marriage months.
 Electing the alternative calculation is optional, but doing so may reduce the amount of excess APTC that you must repay.
-To qualify, you must meet guidelines found on page 15 of the instructions.
+To qualify, you must meet guidelines found in the instructions.

 File your Premium Tax Credit Form

-Once you complete the form, make sure to file it, and don’t forget to report your both your Excess Advance Premium Tax Credit Repayment (on line 46) and your Net Tax Credit (on line 69 of your 1040).
+Once you complete the form, make sure to file it, and don’t forget to report your excess tax credits on your Schedule 2 and attach your 8962 form.

 Instructions for Form 8962, Premium Tax Credit (PTC)

 ObamaCare Taxes: Premium Tax Credit Form 8962